hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

               - We must skip the assessment of custom fees
         - Token transfers and associations should be externalized using the `tokenTransferLists` and `automatic_token_associations` fields in the transaction record
     - Fees calculation
+- Update throttle definitions to include the new `TokenClaimAirdrop` transaction type
+  - Throttle definitions are specified in `throttles.json` files
+  - There are different configurations containing throttle definitions under `hedera-node/configuration/` for the different environments e.g. testnet, previewnet, mainnet
+  - There is also a default throttle definition file in `resources/genesis/throttles.json` that is used during the genesis
+  - Add the new `TokenClaimAirdrop` transaction type to the `ThroughputLimits` bucket

 ### Zero-Balance accounts